14 Best Resume Website Examples for 2025 (+Guide to Build Yours)

 https://10web.io/blog/wp-content/uploads/sites/2/2024/02/Brandon-Johnson-Resume-Website-Example.png

-Brandon’s website is truly effective in how it balances professionalism with personal expression.
-Rather than overwhelming visitors with dense paragraphs about work history, he creates an engaging experience that feels like meeting him in person.
+Brandon’s resume website truly effectively balances professionalism with personal expression.
+Rather than overwhelming visitors with paragraphs about work history, he creates an engaging experience around him.

 2. Martin Ringlein